okeeffed/developer-notes/manual/System-Design/Glossary.md

 #### Graph Databases

 These databases are used to store data whose relations are best represented in a graph.
 Data is saved in graph structures with nodes (entities), properties (information about the entities), and lines (connections between the entities).
 Examples of graph database include Neo4J and InfiniteGraph.

+### High Level differences between SQL and NoSQL

+#### Storage

+SQL stores data in tables where each row represents an entity and each column represents a data point about that entity.

+NoSQL databases have different data storage models.
+The main ones are key-value, document, graph, and columnar.

+#### Schema

+In SQL, each record conforms to a fixed schema, meaning the columns must be decided and chosen before data entry and each row must have data for each column.
+The schema can be altered later, but it involves modifying the whole database and going offline.

+In NoSQL, schemas are dynamic.
+Columns can be added on the fly and each 'row' (or equivalent) doesn’t have to contain data for each 'column.'